Therapeutic gastroscopy and colonoscopy with biopsy

 The procedures aren’t painful, but can feel uncomfortable.
 You will be offered sedation that includes a painkiller.

-What can you do to prepare for a therapeutic gastroscopy and colonoscopy with biopsy?
+What can you do to prepare for a therapeutic gastroscopy?

 Your consultant will discuss with you how you can prepare.
 You may be asked to follow a special low fibre diet in the days before the procedure.
 You will also be asked to take a laxative to clear your bowel.
 This can help to improve the quality and detail of the pictures collected by the colonoscope’s camera.